idris-lang/Idris-dev/docs/st/state.rst

                          then ?whatNow
                          else pure False

-We can look at the type of ``?whatNow``, but it is unforunately rather less than informative:
+We can look at the type of ``?whatNow``, but it is unfortunately rather less than informative:

 .. code-block:: idris